About Teacher CPD: Explorations in colour, sculpture and installation

 Following a brief scientific introduction about how we experience colour, teachers will be invited to discover intriguing colour relationships via the pioneering colour-play collage activities in the seminal colour-theory text, Interaction of Colour (1963) by Josef Albers, one of the most influential artist-educators of the twentieth century.

 We will then create experimental sculptures, collages and installations with reusable materials, and use light through coloured filters and reflection to investigate further our experience of colour.
-This approach connects strongly with Liz West's intention to demand a 'physical, emotional, psychological and spiritual response' to Our Colour Reflection, West's installation on display in The Chapel at YSP.
+This approach connects strongly with the work of artist Liz West, who’s installation, Our Colour Reflection, was recently on display on the Chapel.

-The CPD session will begin with a visit to this engaging artwork, which uses over 765 mirrors made of coloured acrylic to 'create a conversation between the viewer and the setting'.
-By the end of this bright and colourful session, an antidote to the diminishing daylight hours in November, teachers will feel equipped to enable their students to investigate how colour, light and our experience of being-in-the-world are all intrinsically linked.
+The CPD session will begin with a short walk in the Park to visit artworks which lend themselves to discussing colour.
+By the end of this bright and colourful session, an antidote to the reduced daylight hours in February, teachers will feel equipped to enable their students to investigate how colour, light and our experience of being-in-the-world are all intrinsically linked.

 You may also like